omcodedthis/omcodedthis/README.md

 * **badger:** A program that automates the process of creating Shields.io badges written in Java.

-* **c-planner:** A program that plans a duty schedule that is randomised in order to prevent bias written in C.
+* **c-planner:** A program that plans a duty schedule that is r&omised in order to prevent bias written in C.

 #### Languages & Tools Used